Now leaving ThriventFunds.com

 3. Seek feedback from those who know you best.
 Ask your spouse or a close friend to list your top and bottom three mannerisms.
 What would be most likely to endear you to a prospect?
 And what would be mostly likely to turn them off?
 Also, have your friends or children track the number of times you say the words “and,” “uh,” and “you know.”

 5. Tap your colleagues for feedback.
-Get a group of co-workers together for a lunch time rehearsal.
-Provide food, beverages or enticements to get them to sit long enough to provide feedback for a 15-minute version of your presentation.
+Get a group of co-workers together for a lunchtime rehearsal.
+Provide food, beverages, or enticements to get them to sit long enough to provide feedback for a 15-minute version of your presentation.

 David Goldman works with financial professions on sales and presentation strategies through his firm, The Laughing Stockbroker.